idevops-academy/DevOps-Workshop/README.md

-# DevOps-Workshop
+# DevOps Workshop
-Material needed for the workshop
+The material in this repository is used as part of a DevOps Workshop.
+Contact the owner for authorization if you wish to use the material.